Sophie Germain: Germain's first attempt for the Academy Prize

 When Germain's correspondence with Gauss ceased, she took interest in a contest sponsored by the Paris Academy of Sciences concerning Ernst Chladni's experiments with vibrating metal plates.
 The object of the competition, as stated by the academy, was "to give the mathematical theory of the vibration of an elastic surface and to compare the theory to experimental evidence".
 Lagrange's comment that a solution to the problem would require the invention of a new branch of analysis deterred all but two contestants, Denis Poisson and Germain.
 Then Poisson was elected to the academy, thus becoming a judge instead of a contestant, and leaving Germain as the only entrant to the competition.

 In 1809 Germain began work.
 Legendre assisted by giving her equations, references, and current research.
-She submitted her paper early in the fall of 1811 and did not win the prize.
+She submitted her paper early in the autumn of 1811 and did not win the prize.
 The judging commission felt that "the true equations of the movement were not established", even though "the experiments presented ingenious results".
 Lagrange was able to use Germain's work to derive an equation that was "correct under special assumptions".